 The main reason I stopped my online arbitrage business was because it had plateaued and I wasn’t willing to invest in more human capital to continue to grow it.

-In addition, I had so much junk lying around the house that my wife threatened to divorce me:) But it’s a great way to get started in ecommerce.
+I also had so much junk lying around the house that my wife threatened to divorce me:) But it’s a great way to get started in ecommerce with minimal risk.

 So if you are new to selling online, buying and selling Amazon return pallets can be a great way to dip your toes in the water without much risk.